Logo

 Mycotoxicology

-Food safety, aflatoxin biocontrol, mycotoxin monitoring, nuclear & isotopic techniques.
+Food safety, aflatoxin biocontrol, nuclear & isotopic techniques.

 Vector & Disease